 The seventh and final sign to look for is someone deploying assets or getting into position.
 This is your last chance to alert authorities before the terrorist act occurs.
 It is also important to remember that pre-incident indicators may come months or even years apart.
 Therefore, it is extremely important to document every fragment of information, no matter how insignificant it may appear, and forward this information to the Federal Bureau of Investigation, Joint Terrorism Task Force at 414-276-4684.

-Francis Schmitz, Anti-Terrorism Advisory Council Coordinator
+Paul L. Kanter, Anti-Terrorism Advisory Council Coordinator

 US Attorney's Office, Eastern District of Wisconsin